-It’s important to check to see whether your pension has a guaranteed annuity rate (GAR) before deciding against an annuity entirely.
+It’s important to check whether your pension has a guaranteed annuity rate (GAR) before deciding against an annuity.
 Sometimes, older defined contribution schemes have the option to purchase an annuity at a far more favourable rate than would be available on the open market today.
-Not sure?
-Speak to a pension expert.

 The formula to calculate annuity rates is sometimes expressed in a percentage.
 So if you have a £100,000 pension pot and you get an income of £4,000 a year, this is classed as an annuity rate of 4%.